MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementDeviceCompliancePolicyScheduledActionForRule.md

 # Update-MgDeviceManagementDeviceCompliancePolicyScheduledActionForRule

 ## SYNOPSIS
-Update the navigation property scheduledActionsForRule in deviceManagement

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaDeviceManagementDeviceCompliancePolicyScheduledActionForRule](/powershell/module/Microsoft.Graph.Beta.DeviceManagement/Update-MgBetaDeviceManagementDeviceCompliancePolicyScheduledActionForRule?view=graph-powershell-beta)
+Update the properties of a deviceComplianceScheduledActionForRule object.

 ## SYNTAX